enspirit/talktome/README.md

 TALKTOME_SMTP_OPENSSL_VERIFY_MODE   none or peer (see ruby Mail library).
 Defaults to peer.

 TALKTOME_BEARER_SECRET              secret for the webapi, to let send emails to anyone

+RACK_KEY_SPACE_LIMIT                configures the max key space limit for the rack query parser
 ```

 ## Hacking Talktome